jtpeller/math-book/0-Prologue/1-Numbers.md

 Numbers are commonly grouped in *sets*.
 For now, just know that sets are unique groups of things (in this case, unique numbers).

-There are plenty of different sets to know.
+There are plenty of different number sets to know.

 ### Integers